Verbascum: how to grow verbascum

 - Move into shade as hot conditions and high temperatures stop germination and halt growth.

-- All verbascums can be propagated from root cuttings taken between late autumn and March.
+All verbascums can be propagated from root cuttings taken from dormant plants between late autumn and March.

 - Wash the roots and remove any fibrous lateral growth.